 Hear the single and see it with English subtitles:

 They refused to get money from it.
 "I’m doing this CD to give it away.
 I will not sell it.
-I’ll put on a website, so that people can download all the music for free” she stated."I always liked singing, but I did it on the shower.
+I’ll put on a website, so that people can download all the music for free”she stated."I always liked singing, but I did it on the shower.
 That doesn’t mean that ‘the wife of Kaka will become a singer,’ I created this project to bring a positive message to people,” she said.
 And that was it.
 During the first month available, there were more than 15,000 online downloads (though today it is no longer available sadly).

-Kaká and Carol joined the 26° "March for Jesus"
+Kaká and Carol joined the 26° "March for Jesus" which was held in Rio de Janeiro in 2008

 In this way, the soccer player proved that he can do both thigs: play soccer, and sing, as long as love is the reason.
 However, they say they are not planning to make a musical career because they aren't singers at all.